 Checking in and releasing the patient is a pretty simple step.
 It involves asking the patient to fill in a few forms when he physically comes for his doctor consultation and confirms the information provided before.

-This, too, could differ depending on whether it is the patient’s first visit or not.
+This, too, could differ depending on whether it is the patient’s first visit.
 If it is his first visit, he might have to present some identification or other similar documents as well for verification purposes.
 After that, he is handed over to the doctor.

-Not to sound like a broken record, but this is another vital step in the whole medical billing process and can play a significant role in determining whether a healthcare provider is compensated or not.
-In fact, this can even be divided into two separate steps because it’s that crucial.
+Not to sound like a broken record, but this is another vital step in the medical billing process and can play a significant role in determining whether a healthcare provider is compensated.
+This can even be divided into two steps because it’s crucial.

 However, we’ll keep things simple.
 After the patient is done visiting the doctor, all the details of his visit go to the medical coder.
-The medical coding team uses this information, such as the diagnosis, treatment, and any other service provided, and turns it into medical codes.
+The medical coding team uses this information, such as the diagnosis, treatment, and other services provided, and turns it into medical codes.

-These medical codes, along with the patient’s information and other details, are contained in a document called the ‘superbill.’
-This superbill eventually goes to the insurance company that can then easily understand everything the patient has undergone by reading the codes.
+These medical codes, along with the patient’s information and other details, are contained in the ‘superbill.’
+This superbill eventually goes to the insurance company, which can easily understand everything the patient has undergone by reading the codes.

 If the insurance company finds any discrepancy in these codes, they can deny the claim.
-Therefore, the medical coder spends extra time developing these codes as well as cross-checking them for accuracy.
+Therefore, the medical coder spends extra time developing these codes and cross-checking them for accuracy.
 They also make sure they are compliant with the standards.

 Once the medical billers have the superbill containing the codes from the medical coders, they use it to prepare the claim.
 Different insurance companies demand different formats and procedures, so medical billers make sure that they prepare the claim accordingly.

-The claim contains all the patient’s information as well as the total payment amount that the insurance company is expected to pay.
+The claim contains all the patient’s information and the total payment amount the insurance company is expected to pay.

-During this step, the insurance company evaluates the claim on their end.
+During this step, the insurance company evaluates the claim on its end.
 After reviewing the claim, it can be accepted, rejected, or denied.
-If it is accepted, it means the insurance company didn’t think there was anything wrong with the claim.
+Accepting it means the insurance company didn’t think there was anything wrong with the claim.

 If it was rejected, it means that there was some error, which the medical billing company can correct and submit again.
 If it was denied, it means that the insurance company will not reimburse for those services, perhaps because it’s not part of their coverage.